The most important factor in deciding whether you would be happier with a laptop or a tablet is utilization. What are you going to use it for?

 Cons: Laptops are heavier and bigger than tablets if you are often on the go.

-So you’ll want to consider these factors: What are you going to use the device for?
+So you’ll want to consider these factors when comparing tablet versus notebook: What are you going to use the device for?
 What size screen to you want?
 Do you need a keyboard?
 Will you be carrying it around?

 If you’re still uncertain which is best for you, there are other possibilities out there.
 There are touchscreen laptops, such as the Acer Aspire S7 or Sony Vaio T13 Touch.
 There are hybrids (meaning a tablet with a keyboard base with extra ports, USB connections, as well as extra battery).
 Examples of hybrids are HP Envy X2, Lenovo ThinkPad Tablet 2, Lenovo IdeaTab Lynx, or Asus Vivo Tab.
 Then, there are laptops with swivel screens that you can “convert” into a tablet, such as the Lenovo IdeaPad Yoga, Asus Taichi or Dell XPS Duo 12.